 Active Members may make written application to the Coordinator of Lifesaving for Roving Patrol status if they are unable to regularly attend normal Rostered Patrols due to personal commitments, such as employment.
 Roving Patrol Members are not eligible to use substitutes;

 The grant of Roving Patrol status requires approval and must be provided in writing before a Member may commence Roving Patrols.
-If approval is not granted, the reasons for the decision are to be advised to the Member in writing by the Director of Lifesaving Services;
+If approval is not granted, the reasons for the decision are to be advised to the Member in writing by the Director of Lifesaving;

 Roving Patrol Members must complete the equivalent average hours of Patrol Duty each month as a Rostered Patrol Member is required to complete for that season.
 This calculation will be made prior to the commencement of each season; and